Ch3rry-Pi3-AI/LLMOps-Digital-Twin__GitHub_Actions/README.md

 The backend is now ready to support full memory-based conversations.

-## part 3: test memory persistence in your Digital Twin
+## Part 3: test memory persistence in your Digital Twin

 ### Step 1: Open the app